wdbo/webdocbook/ROADMAP.md

 # Docbook : ROADMAP

+This file is the "ROADMAP" of the application : it lists all features wanted.
+Each line begining by "DONE" is a feature already developed.
+Other lines are still TO BE developed.

+This file is written in French.

 ## Liens utiles

 <http://fletcherpenney.net/multimarkdown/cms/>

 <http://httpd.apache.org/docs/2.2/fr/mod/mod_autoindex.html>

 ## Spécifications

-- "INDEX.md" comme vrai index
+- DONE: "INDEX.md" comme vrai index
 - DONE: "README.md" comme texte de l'index listing
 - faire un "sitemap.xml" (redirigé via Apache)
 - navigation: previous / next / head / menu des pages et sous-répertoires